What they are: A backlink is when another website links to yours. Google uses backlinks to help determine your site’s authority and ranking.

 Reverse cards

-One common use case for this is the “Basic (and reversed card)” — this is when you turn one note into two cards, with the fields swapped.
+You can use “Basic (and reversed card)” — this is when you turn one card into two cards, with the fields swapped.
 This is useful when you decide to learn a foreign language and need to train both recognition and recall.

 With the reverse card feature, you can skip creating two cards when one will do, plus you won’t need to update the card twice when you need to change it.